psycopg/psycopg/docs/basic/from_pg2.rst

 --------------------------

 `!psycopg2` exposes :ref:`a few copy methods <pg2:copy>` to interact with PostgreSQL :sql:`COPY`.
-The interface doesn't make easy to load dynamically-generated data to the database.
+Their file-based interface doesn't make easy to load dynamically-generated data into a database.

 There is now a single `~Cursor.copy()` method, which is similar to `!psycopg2` `!copy_expert()` in accepting a free-form :sql:`COPY` command and